TalMizrahii/Firmlight/FirmlightWorker/README.md

 The Python worker requires the following dependencies:

-- **aiohttp**: For making asynchronous HTTP requests to login and communicate with the backend server.
+- **aiohttp**: For making asynchronous HTTPS requests to login and communicate with the backend server.
 - **python-socketio**: For connecting to the WebSocket server and handling real-time task distribution.
 - **asyncio**: To handle asynchronous task processing, especially useful in non-blocking operations.
 - **maskpass**: Used for secure password input in the terminal.
-- **requests**: For making HTTP requests in the crawler, used to retrieve HTML content from URLs.
+- **requests**: For making HTTPS requests in the crawler, used to retrieve HTML content from URLs.
 - **beautifulsoup4**: For parsing HTML content to extract links from web pages in the crawler.
 - **urllib3**: Handles URL parsing and connection management in the crawler.
 - **urllib.robotparser**: For managing crawling permissions via `robots.txt`.